h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-using-substance-painter-in-production.md

     Down the production pipeline, you will probably need the unique look you are spending your time on right now.
 Also sometimes there might be a gap between working on two similar assets.
 So try to create a library for yourself.
 Like you could save a smart material everytime you finish a new asset to develop a good habit.
  3. Create Your Own Output Template

+    Depending on your SP shader and target rendering engine, you need to change accordingly.
  4. Don't underestimate Anchorpoints
  5. Keep Everything Organized
  6. Substance Painter Is A Preview